sudivj/MineCraft-OpenGL/README.md

 # MineCraft-OpenGL
-A experimental project with OpenGL.
+An experimental project with OpenGL.

 ## Features: (For now)